Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Results and discussion

 In order to investigate the impact of nuclear quantum effects including anharmonicity at least on the desorption coordinate, harmonic phonons and the corresponding zero-point-energy contribution to the adsorption energy for the adsorbed $\rm{C_6H(D)_{12}}$ at different distances to Rh surface were calculated.
-At each desired distance, we have fixed the surface and either the center of mass of the molecule (PBE+vdW$^{\rm{surf}}$ calculations) or positions of the carbon atoms (rev-vdW-DF2 calculations), and optimized the other degrees of freedom.
-See discussion in the SI regarding the inclusion of different vibrational modes in this ZPE correction.
-The quasi-harmonic ZPE-corrected energy of adsorption $E^{*}_{\rm{ads}}$ was then calculated according to Eq. \ref{eq:quasiharm-eads}.

-These values were calculated with the PBE+vdW$^{\rm{surf}}$ and with the rev-vdW-DF2 functionals, which represent the extremes in binding energies and binding distances within the functionals we have investigated.
-In addition, the PBE+vdW$^{\rm{surf}}$ is computationally cheaper to perform dynamical simulations, therefore we are interested in benchmarking its behaviour.
-The results are presented in Fig. \ref{fig_static_data}b and c.
-The adsorption energies and distances obtained for $\rm{C_6H_{12}}$ and $\rm{C_6D_{12}}$ in this way are also summarized in table~S2 in the SI.
-With this procedure, both functionals predict a deformation of the binding energy curve that is different for $\rm{C_6H_{12}}$ and $\rm{C_6D_{12}}$, such that $\rm{C_6H_{12}}$ has a larger binding energy and adsorbs closer to the surface than $\rm{C_6D_{12}}$.
-The H-D adsorption energy difference is \textbf{39} (36) meV for PBE + $\rm{vdW^{surf}}$ (rev-vdW-DF2) functional.
-These values follow the same trend as what was observed for the desorption energy from temperature programmed desorption experiments, but the isotope effect that we calculate is smaller than the one that was measured, which was of \textbf{84} $\pm$ \textbf{23} meV~\cite{Koitaya_2012}.
-We have checked that adding finite temperature contributions in the harmonic approximation to these values, up to 150 K, does not appreciably change this calculated isotope effect (see SI, figure~S4).
+At each desired distance, we have fixed the center of mass of the molecule, and optimized the other degrees of freedom except the two bottom layers.
+See the discussion in the SI section~4 regarding the inclusion of different vibrational modes in this ZPE correction.
+The quasi-harmonic (QH) ZPE-corrected energy of adsorption $E^{*}_{\rm{ads}}$ was then calculated according to eq. \ref{eq:quasiharm-eads}.
+These values were calculated with the PBE+vdW$^{\rm{surf}}$ functional, because it delivers a good description of the desorption curve, and its computational cost and implementation in the FHI-aims code allow a fast computation of thousands of force evaluations -- which is not the case for the other functionals we show here.
+The results are presented in figure \ref{fig_static_data}b.
+The adsorption energies and distances obtained for $\rm{C_6H_{12}}$ and $\rm{C_6D_{12}}$ in this way are also summarized in table~S5 in the SI.
+With this procedure, a deformation of the binding energy curve that is different for $\rm{C_6H_{12}}$ and $\rm{C_6D_{12}}$ is predicted, such that $\rm{C_6H_{12}}$ has a larger binding energy and adsorbs closer to the surface than $\rm{C_6D_{12}}$.
+The H-D adsorption energy difference is \textbf{37} meV for PBE + $\rm{vdW^{surf}}$ functional, which is slightly larger than the value reported in figure~\ref{fig_sketch}a.
+In the SI (figure~S3) we show a comparison of this QH procedure with the rev-vdW-DF2 functional and a different coverage, which confirms that the effect of ZPE on these curves is quite similar across different coverages and functionals.
+We have checked that adding finite temperature contributions in the harmonic approximation to these values, up to 150 K, does not appreciably change this calculated isotope effect either (see SI, figure~S4).